92amartins/92amartins/README.md

 Hi, I'm Andrei.
-Here are a list of facts about me:
+Here is a list of facts about me:

 - Born in Santos, São Paulo.
 The city of Pelé.
 - Worked for Petrobras during 5 years.
 During this period, learned a lot